benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 }
 ```
 - Any components you import into `layout.tsx` file will be part of the layout.
 - The `<Layout />` component receives a `children` prop.
 This child can either be a page or another layout.
-I
 - When `page.tsx` and `layout.tsx` are both in the same folder, the route will display `layout.tsx`.
 - All the `page.tsx` files inside same folder or subfolder will automatically be nested inside a `<Layout />`.
 - One benefit of using layouts is that on navigation, only the page components update while the layout won't re-render.
 This is called **partial rendering**.